Are all volcanic eruptions alike?

 - Different lava types create different rock types, such as pahoehoe and a'a.
 Lavas that cool underwater become pillow lavas.

-- What composition of lava flows most easily?
+- What type of lava flows most easily?

 - What effect does silica content have on magma?